14 free meeting minutes templates you can download in any format. Taking meeting minutes has never been easier!

-Unless you are taking formal meeting minutes in places such as the parliament there is usually no specific format for minutes of meeting.
+Unless you are taking formal meeting minutes in places such as the parliament there is usually no specific format for minutes of meetings.
 It is more important for them to be effective than to be written in a specific format.

 We offer 14 different possible formats for you to edit as you please.
 Choose the minutes of meeting format that is closest to the one that you want to use and edit it to reach your ideal format.

 If you find a meeting notes template you like as-is, you can download the editable PDF or the image file.
-You can type on the editable PDF file and then save or print.
+You can type on the editable PDF file and then save or print it.

 If not, select the meeting minutes template Word version if you want to make any changes to the layout or wording.
 If you prefer to use a spreadsheet for minute taking, then select the meeting minutes template Excel version.

 Once you are satisfied with the format, add a summary of the meeting.